algolia/magento/_src/m2-indexing-queue.md

 ## Emptying the queue

-If you want to clear the queue in one instance, you will need to bypass the cron and process the entire queue in one pass:
+If you want to clear the queue in one instance, you will need to bypass the cron and process the entire queue in one pass.
+You do this with by setting the variable EMPTY_QUEUE=1:

 ```sh
 EMPTY_QUEUE=1 php path/to/magento/bin/magento indexer:reindex algolia_queue_runner